hertz-contrib/sse/README.md

 ## Headers

-The following headers are set when sse.Stream is called:
+The following headers are set when `sse.NewStream` is called:
 - ContentType: text/event-stream (always)
 - Cache-Control: no-cache (if not set)

-It's recommended to set `X-Accel-Buffering: no` if there is any proxy sitting between the server and the client.
+It's recommended to set `X-Accel-Buffering: no` if there is any proxy sitting between server and client.

 Also see:
 - [Server Sent Events are still not production ready after a decade.
 A lesson for me, a warning for you!](https://dev.to/miketalbot/server-sent-events-are-still-not-production-ready-after-a-decade-a-lesson-for-me-a-warning-for-you-2gie)